sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-To enrich class discussions and facilitate a deeper encoding of the readings, you will write five reading reflections (about 1 page double spaced) over the course of the term.
-You must choose readings that are eligible for reflection, as indicated by a * symbol next to the reading in the syllabus but which five readings you choose is entirely up to you.
+To enrich class discussions and facilitate a deeper encoding of the readings, <u>you will write five reading reflections</u> (about 1 page double spaced) over the course of the term.
+You must choose readings that are eligible for reflection, as indicated by a symbol next to the reading in the syllabus but which five readings you choose is entirely up to you.
 If there are two papers eligible for reflection in a given week, you can pick one to reflect on or incorporate both into your reflection.
-Your reflection should include a short summary of the reading and then at least one of the following: (a) evaluate the extent to which you were convinced by the author(s)’s arguments or claims (b) connect the reading to observations or experiences in your life, or to theories or findings from this course or another course you’ve taken (c) consider how the findings could be applied to fix a social problem.
-Reflections are due on Canvas the night before class (11:59pm).
+You can only write one reflection a week.
+Your reflection should include a short summary of the reading and then at least one of the following: (a) evaluate the extent to which you were convinced by the author(s)’s arguments or claims (b) connect the reading to observations or experiences in your life, or to theories or findings from this course or another course you’ve taken (c) consider how the findings could be applied to fix a social problem. <u>Reflections are due on Canvas Wednesday nights at 10pm </u>.
+They will be graded using the following scale: C = passing, B = good, A = exceeds expectations.
+You can submit more than 5 and the highest five grades will be counted.
 Late assignments will not be accepted.

 <div class="heatMap">